BETA PHOTO: A mostly accurate and very helpful topo of the bac...

 When you don't feel like climbing, Main Dome offers a couple of interesting diversions.
 The first is the summit trail that climbs to the top of the dome from the parking area.
 This trail is usually clogged with hikers on any given day.
 The views from the top of the dome are impressive.
 Once at the top of Main Dome, you can explore the Enchanted Rock Cave (also known as The Fissure) - a cave-like feature formed by a deep crack in the top of the dome.
 The Fissure is approximately 1500 feet long and has multiple entry and exit points.
 Often wet, bring a good pair of shoes and a light if you want to explore it.
 From the top of the dome, look for a depression lined with trees towards the Backside, and then follow the painted arrows down to the entrance.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Main Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Main Dome:

 Featured Route For Main Dome